TXH2020/MainRepo/Academics/AI Project/readme.md

 pip install Flask-Cors

-But our teacher asked a rather nasty question on purpose: I want to tell you a secret.
+But our teacher asked a rather nasty question on purpose: "I want to tell you a secret".
 This is an informal conversation and if our chatbot is to handle conversations like this, then the dataset has to be really really huge.
 I was brooding about this and as I thought I remembered Google Assistant; how it handles informal discussions to quite a good extent.
 I thought why not leverage this existing feature?
 Thus I integrated google assistant into the web app.
 To do this involved a number of steps.
 Floowed this tutorial:

 https://developers.google.com/assistant/sdk/guides/service/python